Home » Garden » Cut Flower Gardening FAQs: Answers to Your Most Burning Questions

 • Getting lazy and not labeling EVERYTHING

-How to Arrange Flowers From Your Cutting Garden
+How to Cut Flowers From Your Garden

 So now you’ve grown a beautiful cut flower patch and you want to make garden bouquets that you can decorate inside your home or give away to friends and family.
 Here is what you need to know to arrange flowers and enjoy cut flowers from your garden!

-• Once fresh cut flowers acclimate (usually after about 2-3 hours), it’s time to make the arrangement.
+• Once fresh-cut flowers acclimate (usually after about 2-3 hours), it’s time to make the arrangement.

 • Choose a container like a vase, bowl, etc.